Russell believes as Mercedes eye win in Mexico

 It also reduces drag - and this is the key for Mercedes, for whom one of the most significant problems this year has been the draggy nature of their car.

 Russell said: "Red Bull have a very efficient car and have been taking a huge amount of time out of us on straights.
-This weekend that has been less and it's probably why we have had the fastest car this weekend."
+This weekend, that has been less and it's probably why we have had the fastest car this weekend."

 Why is pole not such a good thing?